What is Colorectal Cancer?

 - A diet that is high in red, processed, or heavily cooked meats.

 - Obesity, particularly having excess fat in the waist area, rather than the hips or thighs.

 - Cigarette smoking: Studies indicate that smokers are 30 to 40 percent more likely than nonsmokers to die of colorectal cancer because they are more likely to develop polyps.

 Colorectal cancer prevention

-There are other things you can do to help reduce your risk of developing colorectal cancers, including increasing the amount of vitamin D, calcium, magnesium and folic acid in your diet.
+There are other things you can do to help reduce your risk of developing colorectal cancers, including increasing the amount of these vitamins in your diet:

 Aspirin and other NSAIDs

 It is possible that aspirin or other non-steroidal anti-inflammatory drugs (NSAIDS) like ibuprofen, as well as some arthritis drugs, may lower the risk of colorectal cancer and polyps.
 Aspirin may even prevent the growth of polyps in people who were previously treated for early stages of colorectal cancer or who had previously had polyps removed from the colon.
 However, you should talk with us prior to beginning any NSAID remedy.

 It is possible that hormone-replacement therapy (HRT) for women, which consists of estrogen and progesterone and is used after menopause, may also help reduce the risk of colorectal cancer.
 However, the decision to use HRT is one that should be made between you and your doctor after discussing the potential benefits and risks.